 Sometimes a mother decides to resume breastfeeding after a break.
 With patience and determination (and a cooperative baby), a mother can often rebuild a milk supply very successfully.
 For more information on relactation, contact an ABA counsellor or see our Breastfeeding: and relactation booklet, sold through the Australian Breastfeeding Association.

 Breastfeeding Take 2

-The majority of women, can breastfeed their next baby, even if breastfeeding did not work out with previous child/ren.
+Many women can breastfeed their next baby even if breastfeeding did not work out with previous child/ren.
 Things that can help are:

 - talking over your previous breastfeeding experience with an ABA breastfeeding counsellor